Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 ## PID Tuning

 As discussed in the above 'PID Control Systems' section, the PID controller can be tuned by setting it's P, I and D parameters.
 Many methods exist for choosing parameters that lead to desirable characteristics for tuning PID loops in general.
 This is one example that is shown to work with the 1HCL boards with 48Ncm, 1.8degree, Nema 17 motors coupled with 1000ppr/4000cpr encoders.

+Always run PID tuning with the motor current set to the highest value you intend to use.
+Increasing motor current after tuning the PID values may result in oscillation.

 ### What do I Need to Do?